Disclaimer: Nothing's mine.

 'It depends on where you start.'
 Fleur crossed her ankles beneath the table.
 'And it's probably best to start with something you know well.
 Yourself.'

 'Of course.'
-She toyed with the handle of her spoon, flicking it back and forth with the tip of her finger.
+She toyed with the handle of her spoon, flicking it back and forth aling the edge of the bowl with the tip of her finger.
 'What do you think you're worst at?'

 'Worst at?'
 Harry wracked his brain.
 'I mean, I'm not particularly smart, or funny, or attractive.'